sergism77/Seigr/README.md

 ## Overview

-Seigr offers a unique, mycelium-inspired digital ecosystem where files, nodes, and network layers work in harmony.
+Seigr offers a unique, mycelium-inspired digital ecosystem where files, hyphens, and network layers work in harmony.
 The aim is to create a modular system where each component adapts dynamically to network conditions and user needs, contributing to the resilience and sustainability of the network as a whole.
 The platform’s modular architecture includes several core components: lineage tracking, replication management, identity services, and integrity protocols.

 This README provides a summary of recent work, completed milestones, and a roadmap of planned development.